Conservation of energy: Quantum theory

 In quantum mechanics, the energy of a quantum system is described by a self-adjoint (or Hermitian) operator called the Hamiltonian, which acts on the Hilbert space (or a space of wave functions) of the system.
 If the Hamiltonian is a time-independent operator, emergence probability of the measurement result does not change in time over the evolution of the system.
 Thus the expectation value of energy is also time independent.
 The local energy conservation in quantum field theory is ensured by the quantum Noether's theorem for the energy-momentum tensor operator.
 Thus energy is conserved by the normal unitary evolution of a quantum system.

 However, when the non-unitary Born rule is applied, the system's energy is measured with an energy that can be below or above the expectation value, if the system was not in an energy eigenstate.
 (For macroscopic systems, this effect is usually too small to measure.)
-The disposition of this energy gap is not well-understood; some physicists believe that the energy is transferred to or from the macroscopic environment in the course of the measurement process, while others believe that the observable energy is only conserved "on average".
-No experiment has been confirmed as definitive evidence of violations of the conservation of energy principle in quantum mechanics, but that doesn't rule out that some newer experiments, as proposed, may find evidence of violations of the conservation of energy principle in quantum mechanics.
+The disposition of this energy gap is not well-understood; most physicists believe that the energy is transferred to or from the macroscopic environment in the course of the measurement process, while others believe that the observable energy is only conserved "on average".
+No experiment has been confirmed as definitive evidence of violations of the conservation of energy principle in quantum mechanics, but that does not rule out that some newer experiments, as proposed, may find evidence of violations of the conservation of energy principle in quantum mechanics.